intellectual-frontiers/www.intellectualfrontiers.com/src/content/post/blogs/the-strategic-value-of-precision-learning-patents-in-tech-acquisitions.md

 This strategic approach ensures that our patents, such as the one in precision learning referenced herein, are not just legal protections but business tools for buyers.
 They provide buyers with a significant competitive edge and ensure that their innovations are protected in a way that maximizes business value for their companies.

 For decision-makers in the tech space, understanding these subtleties is important for a successful patent filing and acquisition strategy.
 The right patents can safeguard innovations and provide a strategic advantage that drives long-term success.
-At he same time, bad patents can burden you with a liability.
+At the same time, bad patents can burden you with a liability.